Last Updated on January 26, 2023

 Do you guys go to work?
-I spend roughly a 1/3 of my week in an office type setting.
-Then I spend about 1/4 of my time at the theatre, but I’m assuming most of you relate more to an office setting.
-I work at a print shop.
+I work at a print shop and spend roughly a third of my week in an office-type setting.
 There’s lots of machinery, an office up front with a couple of desks, a bathroom, and a small kitchen area.

 Almost everyone I work with eats takeout for lunch.
 It involves so much packaging!
-There’s so much styrofoam, and on top of the waste – it’s expensive and unhealthy.
+There’s so much styrofoam, and on top of the waste – it’s expensive.
 I’m much more content eating homemade goodies.

-I wrap sandwiches in cloth napkins, take mason jar salads, and occasionally pack treats in a tiffin.
+I wrap sandwiches in cloth napkins, take mason jar salads, and occasionally pack treats in a tiffin (a type of stacking lunch box).
 I probably eat lunch out 2-3 times a month.
 When I go out, I bring my own plates.

 Learn how to pack a zero waste lunch with 10 lunch ideas.

 You knew this one was coming.
-If you have to print out lots of paper, and I’m sure you do.
-Try to make as much as you can double sided.
+If you have to print out lots of paper, and many offices do, try to make as much as you can double sided.

 coffee & tea: